 - When wild camping in Robin Hood’s Bay and the surrounding area you must never make a campfire.
-For cooking, use a storm cooker.
-The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
+The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.

 - When going to the toilet you should do it far from water sources, such as rivers and lakes.
 Make sure to use a trowel (like this folding one) to bury any human waste – don’t just leave it out in the open.

 Camping in Robin Hood’s Bay: Eight Fantastic Things To Do